samthebest/dump/monorepos.md

  - Code sharing/reuse is discouraged in multi-repo due to the overhead.
 Suppose module A and B would naturally both depend on C, but instead they each have their own implementation, say C_A and C_B.
 Now if a fix/feature is applied to one, say C_A, it won't get propogated to C_B, or we have to fix the bug twice.
 In large projects this gets much worse.
  - Multirepo is an almost irreversible decision, it's hard to go from a multi to a mono, but it's easy to go from a mono to a multi.

+Sorting out the gitlab creds plugin in multi-repo has to be done N times, instead of 1.

+Upgrading any project to a newer version of a lib has to be done N times, instead of 1.

+Divergent codebases due to mismatching libs.

+Setting up gitlab settings, like branch protection rules has to be done N times, instead of 1.

 # Forcing Checks

 All projects can be forced to conformed to same checks, like security checks, file size checks, etc.